Codecademy/docs/content/python/concepts/strings/terms/capitalize/capitalize.md

 ---
-Title: .capitalize()
+Title: '.capitalize()'
-Description: 'Takes in a string, and returns a copy of the string in Capital Case.'
+Description: 'Takes in a string, and returns a copy of the string in capital case.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'